 If you see a naturopathic (a system of alternative medicine based on the theory that diseases can be successfully treated or prevented without the use of drugs, by techniques such as control of diet, exercise, and massage) or a complementary (non-mainstream) medicine doctor, they might say that you have adrenal fatigue.
-Yet most traditional doctors say this condition isn’t real.
+This is not an accepted medical diagnosis according to conventional medicine.

 What Is It?

-The term "adrenal fatigue" was coined in 1998 by James Wilson, PhD, a naturopath and expert in alternative medicine.
+The term "adrenal fatigue" was coined in 1998 by James Wilson, PhD, a naturopath, a chiropractor, and an expert in alternative medicine.
 He describes it as a "group of related signs and symptoms (a syndrome) that results when the adrenal glands function below the necessary level."
 He says it’s usually associated with intense stress and often follows chronic infections like bronchitis, flu, or pneumonia.

 The Theory Behind It